dsmilie/dsmilie.github.io/worldbankproject.md

 The SQL above was how I was able to highlight that  Tanzania, Nigeria, and Pakistan have been loaned the most money from the IDA in the past year, and how  India, Indonesia, and China have repaid their debt to the IDA over the past year.

 ## Takeaway:
-When using data where each row is a snapshot in time, in this case a snapshot of where all loans stand, a CTE or subquery made breaking up these loans by snapshot much easier to understand.
+When using data where each row is a snapshot in time, in this case a snapshot of where all loans stand, a CTE made breaking up these loans by snapshot much easier to understand.
 Grouping the data appropriately then using a LAG function to calculate the different between one row and the next would have been another option, but seeing the two snapshots in time broken out into separate CTEs made it very clear to understand.

 This was fun project and good exercise in using SQL to filter, group, and calculate financial data.